vavoor/dhbw_compilerbau/grammar_parser/README.md

 - beispiel.txt : An example to illustrate the structure of a grammar file
 - C : A directory containing C code to get started with
 - test : A directory with a number of test cases
+- muster : A directory containing one possible solution as an example